 - Home Secretary Theresa May is to tell MPs about her "concerns" over the Metropolitan Police's hiring of ex-News of the World journalist Neil Wallis, who is currently on bail over phone hacking allegations

-- Labour leader Ed Miliband calls for new media ownership rules to limit Rupert Murdoch's "dangerous" and "unhealthy" concentration of power
+- Labour leader Ed Miliband to limit Rupert Murdoch's "dangerous" and "unhealthy" concentration of power

 - Tom Watson MP has written to the Serious Fraud Office asking it to investigate payments made by News International following the original phone hacking case, raised in 2007